Breeze/breeze.github.io/doc-samples/web-api-odata.md

 >Breeze `saveChanges` does not target the controller save endpoints directly.
 But the default "$batch" handler, shown in this sample, does re-distribute the sub-requests to these endpoints.
 As long as you configure the route for the `DefaultBatchHandler`, you must write the controller-level action methods for the save operations you want to support.

-# Breeze/Angular Client
+# Breeze/AngularJS Client

 So far we have a vanilla WebApi OData service with batch support.
 There is no Breeze code on the server ... with the single exception of the `EdmBuilder`, a temporary expedient pending Microsoft's update to its own `ODataConventionModelBuilder`.

 In this section we'll show you where to find things on the client and explain some of our design choices.

-We're not going to teach you Angular.
-You may want to stop and learn about Angular from other sources if you aren't familiar with the Angular terms "module", "service", "controller" and "dependency injection".
+We're not going to teach you AngularJS.
+You may want to stop and learn about AngularJS from other sources if you aren't familiar with the AngularJS terms "module", "service", "controller" and "dependency injection".

 We're not trying to teach Breeze either.
 You may want to stop and learn about Breeze elsewhere in the documentation if you lack a basic understanding of  what Breeze is and how it works.
 The terms "entity" and "EntityManager" should be familiar to you.

 ### Install 3rd party libraries

-It's time to add Breeze and Angular to the HTML/JavaScript client.
+It's time to add Breeze and AngularJS to the HTML/JavaScript client.
 You can get everything you need for this sample with these additional NuGet packages:

-    AngularJS.Core    // Angular
+    AngularJS.Core    // AngularJS
-    AngularJS.Animate // Angular animation library
+    AngularJS.Animate // AngularJS animation library
-    Breeze.Angular    // adds Breeze.Angular.Directives and Breeze.Client packages
+    Breeze.AngularJS    // adds Breeze.AngularJS.Directives and Breeze.Client packages
     datajs            // AJAX OData service access
     toastr            // Pop-up toast messages